ros2/ros2_documentation/source/Governance/ROS2-TSC-Intake-process.rst

 ----------

 1. Increase the pool of high quality applicants
-2. Help applicants understand what the ROS 2 TSC needs
+2. Help applicants understand what the ROS 2 TSC expects from an application
 3. Help ROS 2 TSC better evaluate the applicants

 Process